|Date of Birth||16 August 1946, New York City, New York, USA|

 |Height||5' 8" (1.73 m)|

-The New York-born actress (born in 1946) was the daughter of a realtor and a night club singer, Margot Warren, who gave up her own entertainment career for marriage and family.
+The New York-born actress (born in 1946) is the daughter of a night club singer, Margot Warren (née Verblow), and a real estate agent, William Warren.
+Her parents were of Russian Jewish descent.
+Warren's mother gave up her own entertainment career for marriage and family.
 Lesley attended New York's Professional Children's School and eventually studied under Lee Strasberg at his Actors Studio, the youngest student to be accepted at the time (age 17).
 The freckled, talented hopeful gathered musical stage experience in such shows as "Bye Bye Birdie" playing swooning teen Kim McAfee.
 She made her illustrious Broadway debut in "110 in the Shade", the 1963 musical version of "The Rainmaker," and subsequently received the Theatre World Award for her work in the 1965 tunefest "Drat!
 The Cat!"

 The attention she received immediately led to her capturing the beguiling title role in the Rodgers and Hammerstein TV musical production of Cinderella (1965).
 Although sweet-voiced stardom was certainly hers on a silver platter, she didn't necessarily carry the sweet tooth for it.
 Her impact as Cinderella led to her signing with the Walt Disney Studio as their principal ingénue.
 Co-starring in the rather blah musical showcases The Happiest Millionaire (1967) and The One and Only, Genuine, Original Family Band (1968) further convinced her that she needed to nip the saccharine stereotype in the bud if she was to grow as an actress and sustain some type of career longevity.